mzyavuz/SWE-573-Software-Development-Practice/Hive Project Documents/Software-Requirements-Specification.md

 - Given a Consumer's Need has applications, when they view the Need, then they see a list of all applicants with profile summaries.
 - Given a Consumer clicks on an applicant, when the profile loads, then they see the Provider's biography, ratings, and past service history.
-- Given a Consumer selects a Provider, when they confirm the selection, then the specified hours are reserved from their balance and both parties are notified.
+- Given a Consumer selects a Provider, when they confirm the selection, then both parties are notified and a private chat is created.
-- Given hours are reserved, when the system processes the selection, then the Need status changes to "Provider Selected" and a private chat is created.
+- Given the system processes the selection, when complete, then the Need status changes to "Provider Selected".
-- Given a Consumer tries to select a Provider with insufficient balance, when they attempt selection, then the system prevents it with a clear message.
-- Given a Need expires before selection, when the deadline passes, then the Need becomes passive and reserved hours (if any) are released.